omarwhite/hmtw-foundry/His Majesty The Worm Foundry System Design Document.md

 ## Adventurer Sheet

-The Adventurer Sheet will be split into four pages \+ a persistent tab, detailed further below.
+The Adventurer Sheet will be split into five pages \+ a persistent tab, detailed further below.

 ### Persistent Tab